cz2h/1779-Project/README.md

 ### Front end flask
 This app can upload, get iamges and save (file_key, file_name) pair to db.
-Also this app will communicate with 'Memcache flask' to get cached key and ask memcache to update its configuartion. https://github.com/zengchu2/1779frontend/
+Also this app will communicate with 'Memcache flask' to get cached file content and ask memcache to update its configuartion. https://github.com/zengchu2/1779frontend/

 ### Memcache flask